oliwierkasprzak/FeedbackHub/README.md

 Already covered/coded parts of the application:
 - CoreData
 - Issue and Tag adding
-- Working core functionality of implementing an issue
+- Working functionality of issue implementation
 - Sorting and filtering
 - Awards system
 - Polish language added